-Financial Aid Office • TransAlta Commons Building, Second Floor 360-623-8975 • 360-330-7105 Fax
+Financial Aid Office

+TransAlta Commons Building, Second Floor 360-623-8975 • 360-330-7105 Fax financialaid@centralia.edu

-More than 80 percent of Centralia College students receive some form of financial aid.
+More than 70 percent of Centralia College students receive some form of financial aid.
 Financial aid awards are made on a first-come, first-served basis.
 Early application is recommended.

-Centralia College has a financial aid priority deadline of March 1.
+Centralia College has a financial aid priority funding deadline of March 1.
 Students must complete a financial aid file by this date to be considered for maximum funding.
 If the priority deadline is not met, the student's financial aid file will still be reviewed but, if the student qualifies, funding may not be ready by the first day of classes.
 In that case, students need to pay their own tuition by the posted deadline.
+Payment plans are available.
+See www.centralia.edu/funding/pay.aspx for details.

-Students are encouraged to check the online Financial Aid Portal to check the status of their financial aid.
+Students are encouraged to check their ctcLink account to view the status of their financial aid.
 There, students can confirm what documents are needed and received.